MSLNZ/GTC/docs/API/straight_line_functions.rst

 .. note::

-    In our solution, 4 degrees of freedom are associated with :math:`u(a)` and :math:`u(b)`.
+    In our solution, 4 degrees of freedom are associated with estimates of the intercept and slope.
 This is the usual statistical treatment.
 However, a trend in recent uncertainty guidelines is to dispense with the notion of degrees of freedom.
 So, in a final step, reference [#BSI]_ multiplies :math:`u(a)` and :math:`u(b)` by an additional factor of 2.
-We do not agree with this last step. ``GTC`` uses the finite degrees of freedom associated with :math:`u(a)` and :math:`u(b)` when calculating the coverage factor required for an expanded uncertainty.
+We do not agree with this last step. ``GTC`` uses the finite degrees of freedom associated with the intercept and slope to calculate the coverage factor required for an expanded uncertainty.

-Example 5: unknown uncertainty in *y*
+Example 5: unknown uncertainty in `y`
 =====================================
-The data in previous example could also have been processed by an 'ordinary' least-squares algorithm, because the scale factor for each observation of `y` was unity.
-In effect, a series of six pairs of ``x-y`` observations were collected and the variance associated with each observation was assumed the same.
+The data in previous example could also have been processed by an 'ordinary' least-squares regression algorithm, because the scale factor for each observation of `y` was unity.
+In effect, a series of six values for the dependent and independent variables were collected, and the variance associated with each observation was assumed to be the same.

 We proceed as follows.
 The data sequences are defined and the ordinary least-squares function is applied ::